Attendance, Punctuality and Registration

 - Look on Google Classroom.

-If you wish to report a student absence this can be done by emailing: email@example.com.
+If you wish to report a student absence this can be done by emailing: firstname.lastname@example.org.
 The email should be sent from the email address that we have registered for the parent on our Management Information System.
-Alternatively, parents can contact the school by telephone (0118 926 2467) and follow the instructions for reporting a student absence.

 Parents are requested to notify the school before 9.00am each day their child is absent.
 Where a student does not register for a morning session and there is no explanation for that absence, the Attendance Officer will contact the parents to inform them of this.
+The school day begins at 8.30am and morning registration closes at 8.50am.
+The end of the school day is 3pm every day.

 Medical and dental appointments should not be made during the school day unless absolutely necessary, in which case an email or a signed letter from the parent is required.
 In addition, students must sign in and out at reception.